 The Van Gogh Museum added to its collection rare works by Pissarro

-Another news addresses the Van Gogh Museum in Amsterdam.
-The institution bought for its collection 91 engravings by Camille Pissarro (1830-1903).
+Another March art digest news addresses the Van Gogh Museum in Amsterdam.
+The institution bought 91 engravings by Camille Pissarro (1830-1903) for its collection.
 The art collection illustrates the scale of the great impressionist’s experimental approach.
-In addition to different variations of the plots, all the graphic techniques used by Pissarro are presented, including three unique monotypes.
+In addition to different variations of the plots, all the graphics techniques used by Pissarro are presented, including three unique monotypes.
 With this method, the artist applied the ink directly to the plate, which could then be imprinted only once.

 Almost all engravings from this collection of art pieces were in high demand during Pissarro’s lifetime.

-From March 1 to May 26, 2019, 42 art pieces from among the acquired engravings will be presented at the Museum at the exhibition.
+From March 1 to May 26, 2019, 42 art pieces from among the acquired engravings will be presented at the Museum.

 London’s National Gallery received a gift of Cranach’s artwork

-The last news from our March art digest regards the National Gallery in London.
-The art museum had a replenishment: its collection was enriched by the artwork of one of the most significant creators of the Renaissance.
+The last March art digest news regards the National Gallery in London.
+The art museum had a replenishment: its collection was enriched by the Renaissance artwork by one of the most significant creators of that time.
 Painting by Lucas Cranach the Elder (1472-1553), one of the leading German artists of the early 16th century, is called “Venus and Cupid” (1529).
-It perfectly complements the institution’s collection, which features other art pieces by the legendary artist, and has already taken place in the permanent exhibition.
+It perfectly complements the institution’s collection, which features other art pieces by the legendary artist.
+The artwork has already taken place in the permanent exhibition.